 The RAMP program is only open to RWA members.

-must be RWA members who are General PAN, PAN-Eligible, PAN-Equivalent, or past RITA winners.
+Mentors must be RWA members who are General PAN, PAN-Eligible, PAN-Provisional or PAN-Equivalent.

-can be RWA General or Associate-Writer members, published or unpublished.
+Mentees can be RWA General or Associate-Writer members, unpublished.

 must meet the qualifications to be considered "RWA-Eligible